pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

 * **COMMAND** - A name of a command which may consist of:
    * <group name> <command name> for commands that are defined within groups (ex. ``class find``).

-   * <group name> (ex. ``class``) to show group help including list of  command within the group.
-   * <command name> for those commands that are not part of a group.
+   * <command name> for commands that are not part of a group.
 For example ``repl`` and ``help`` that are not in any command group.

 .. index:: pair: command arguments; command components

-* **ARGUMENTS** - Arguments may be defineda specific command.
-Arguments are not individually documented in the help and do not have preceeding dashes.
-In pywbemcli arguments are only used in commands.
-There are no general arguments.
-  Specifically they are used to specify request object names (ex. class namme or instance name for specifice commands.
+* **ARGUMENTS** - Arguments may be defined for specific commands.
+Arguments do not have preceeding dashes.
+In pywbemcli arguments are only used in commands; here are no general arguments.
+For pywbemcli they are used to specify request object names (ex. class namme or instance name for specific commands.

 .. index:: pair: command interface; Command Options

 * **COMMAND-OPTIONS** - Options that apply only to a particular COMMAND.
 Options are prefixed with the characters ``-`` for the short form or ``--`` for the long form (ex. ``-n`` or ``--namespace``).
 The other command line components do not begin with ``-``.

 .. index:: pair: command groups; command interface